 It’s all well and good saying that contract management software is great for business, but what does that actually mean in practice?
-For the sake of time, we’ll keep the answer to that question related only to what it should be able to do before that all-important signature is made on the dotted line in this article.
+For the sake of time, we’ll keep the answer to that question related only to what it should be able to do before that all-important signature is made on the dotted line in this guide.

 - Drafting your contract